Boxing Training: The Ultimate HIIT Workout

 As you throw the cross, rotate your hips and torso for extra power.
 Immediately after the cross, throw a left uppercut to your opponent’s body.
 As you throw the uppercut, jump off the balls of your feet and land softly back in your boxing stance.
 Alternate between the jab, cross, and uppercut for 30 seconds to 1 minute.

-Practice boxing at home with this app that will call out punches and guide you through high intensity boxing workotus.
+Practice boxing at home with this app that will call out punches and guide you through high intensity boxing workouts.

 These are just a few of the many different boxing combinations you can use for an effective HIIT workout.
 Remember to start slowly and gradually increase the intensity as you get more comfortable with the moves.
 And always use proper form to avoid injury.